mikeoliphant/neural-amp-modeler-lv2/README.md

 # neural-amp-modeler-lv2

-LV2 plugin for using neural network machine learning amp models.
+LV2 plugin for neural network machine learning amp model playback using the [NeuralAudio](https://github.com/mikeoliphant/NeuralAudio) engine.

 **There is no custom plugin user interface**.
 Setting the model to use requires that your LV2 host supports atom:Path parameters.
 Reaper does as of v6.82.
 Carla and Ardour do.
 If your favorite LV2 host does not support atom:Path, let them know you want it.
 If you are looking for a GUI version, @brummer10 [has one here](https://github.com/brummer10/neural-amp-modeler-ui) that works for Linux and Windows.
 You may also be interested in the the version shipped with the [MOD Desktop App](https://github.com/moddevices/mod-desktop-app), or my digital pedalboard app [Stompbox](https://github.com/mikeoliphant/StompboxUI).